lingxuez/sLED/README.md

 ## A short introduction to sLED
 Suppose X, Y are p-dimensional random vectors independently coming from two populations.
-Let D be the differential matrix
+Let `D` be the differential matrix

-D = cov(Y) - cov(X)
+> D = cov(Y) - cov(X)

 The goal for sLED is to test the following hypothesis:

-H_0: D=0 versus H_1: D \neq 0
+> H_0: D=0 versus H_1: D \neq 0

-and to identify the non-zero entries if the null hypothesis is rejected. sLED is more powerful than many existing two-sample testing procedures for high-dimensional covariance matrices (that is, when p is larger than the sample sizes), even when the signal is both weak and sparse.
+and to identify the non-zero entries in `D` if the null hypothesis is rejected. sLED is more powerful than many existing two-sample testing procedures for high-dimensional covariance matrices (that is, when the dimension of features `p` is larger than the sample sizes), even when the signal is both weak and sparse.

 sLED can also be used to compare other p-by-p relationship matrices, including correlation matrices and weighted adjacency matrices.